 10. Croton Falls: Cortlandt, NY

 Okay this is technically a dam, but still has the same vibes!
 The Croton Falls in Croton Gorge Park is quite an amazing feat of engineering — as it was the first large masonry dam in the U.S., built to supply New York City with water — plus is just a beautiful sight.
 There’s a bathroom on site and playground, plus plenty of places to relax in the grass, so it’s great for a day trip and picnic.
-You’ll also need cash for the $10 parking fee.
+If you’re looking for one of the best waterfall hikes near NYC, this 2.6 km trail is perfect for you!
+You can even bring your dog as well as long as it’s on a leash!
+Don’t forget that you’ll also need cash for the $10 parking fee.
 Read more here.